Genius (LSD song)

 "Genius" is the debut single by pop music supergroup LSD, released on 3 May 2018.
 It is from the group's 2019 debut studio album, LSD.
 The song was written by Sia, Labrinth, Diplo and Jr Blender, and produced by the last three with Gustave Rudman.
-The single was accompanied with a "psychedelic" animated music video directed by Ben Jones and art by Gabriel Alcala.
 The song impacted the US alternative radios on 19 June 2018.
+The song is featured in the video games FIFA 19 and FIFA 23 by EA Sports.

+The single was accompanied with a "psychedelic" animated music video directed by Ben Jones, featuring art by Gabriel Alcala.
 A remixed version of "Genius" featuring American rapper Lil Wayne was released in January 2019.

-The song is featured in the video game FIFA 19, by EA Sports.

 Composition

 Stereogum said the song has an "eclectic, loosely Caribbean production".
 Dancing Astronaut described the song as "Labrinth and Sia swapping syncopated versework over a characteristically catchy hip-hop lite Diplo beat."
 Rolling Stone called it "a distinctly Diplo synth-pop drop".
 Lyrically, the song references Albert Einstein, Galileo Galilei, Stephen Hawking, and Isaac Newton.